What is the mission of Manheim Christian Day School?

 Manheim Christian Day School is associated with the Manheim Mennonite District churches.
-They also relate to the Brethren in Christ, and Church of Brethren churches in the area along with many other churches in the community.
+They also relate to the Brethren in Christ and Church of the Brethren churches in the area, along with many other churches in the community.
 Presently, there are over 45 churches represented in our patron body.

-Does the school have a policy of requiring families to send all their children in grades K-8 to Manheim Christian Day School?
+Does the school have a policy of requiring families to send all their children in grades K-8 to Manheim Christina Day School?

 No. We do, however, strongly encourage families to put all of their children of elementary school age in our school.
 We believe this gives continuity to the children’s education.